magomimmo/modern-cljs/doc/second-edition/tutorial-22.md

 Let's now verify if the above code refactoring works as expected.
-First reload the [localhost:3001](http://localhost:3001/) URL.
+First reload the [localhost:3001](http://localhost:3001/) page.
 Considering that we still have to implement the `CommentForm` component to create new comments, to see the React state management at work you need to manually change the `comment.json` array of comments which is read every two second by the the `CommentBox` component.